The 11th Green

 He is a past Guggenheim fellow,

-recipient of the Wolfgang Staudte Prize at Berlin, winner of two Independent Spirit Awards, including the “Someone To Watch” Award, and has been featured in two Whitney Biennial exhibitions.
+recipient of a jury prize at the Berlinale, winner of two Independent Spirit Awards, including the “Someone To Watch” Award, and has been featured in two Whitney Biennial exhibitions.
 He has received competitive awards from the Alfred P. Sloan Foundation (for science in film), Creative Capital Foundation, and the American Film Institute, among others.

 Filmography